filipw/strathweb-phi-engine/README.md

 ### Swift

-Run `./build-xcframework.sh` to build the xcframework.
+Run `./build-xcframework.sh` to build the xcframework (arm64 Mac required).

 Then open `samples/io/phi.engine.sample/phi.engine.sample.xcodeproj` and build the SwiftUI app (iOS) or go to `samples/swift` and run `./run.sh` (macOS).